 The charging stations are in support of Charge NY, a statewide initiative launched by Governor Andrew M. Cuomo in 2013 to help bring about greater use of plug-in EVs, lay a foundation for additional investments in clean technologies by the private sector, and reduce climate-changing greenhouse gas emissions.

-The new installations, which were unveiled at an event Wednesday, also support a recently announced Multi-State Zero-Emission Vehicle Action Plan, in which New York and seven other state participants seek to have 3.3 million zero-emission cars on U.S.
+The new installations, which were unveiled at an event Wednesday, also support a recently announced Multi-State Zero-Emission Vehicle Action Plan, in which New York and seven other state participants seek to have 3.3 million zero-emission cars on U.S. roads by 2025.

 Â“The Power Authority is proud to help move Governor CuomoÂ’s clean transportation agenda forward with a consumer-oriented approach to vital EV infrastructure,Â” said Gil C. Quiniones, president and chief executive officer, NYPA. Â“With a network of conveniently located charging stations strategically located across the state, we hope to take the anxiety out of driving electric vehicles longer distances.Â”

 The Albany Airport charging stations are among the first of 100 that NYPA and NYSERDA are currently partnering on that will be located at 37 public and workplace locations by the end of the year.
 In late 2013, the NYPA trustees awarded a contract to an EV management services firmÂ—EV ConnectÂ—for the installation of the charging stations, including at the Albany Airport.